-More than 950 CMU students are majoring in programs such as those cited above.
-Also, 37 percent of new, incoming students admitted to CMU as part of the fall 2021 freshman class indicated an interest in science.
+Nearly 750 CMU students are majoring in programs such as those cited above.
+Also, 37 percent of new, incoming students admitted to CMU as part of the fall 2021 first-year class indicated an interest in science.

-CMU is actively exploring the development of many new programs - whether in preliminary discussion or in some stage of approval and implementation - including:
+CMU is actively exploring the development of many innovative programs - whether in preliminary discussion or in some stage of approval and implementation - including: